MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 3. Select **Save**.

 Once the environment is ready, follow the instructions below to **Use an existing environment** to install the Remote Assist app and select the environment created in this step.

+### The Remote Assist app isn't showing up in Power Platform Admin Center

+1. Check to ensure you have an active Dynamics 365 Remote Assist subscription.
+2. Try assigning a Remote Assist license to your account from [Microsoft 365 Admin Center](https://admin.microsoft.com) to force a license sync to occur.
+Wait 5 minutes and see if the app appears in [Power Platform Admin Center](https://admin.powerplatform.com).
+The license can be unassigned afterwards.
+3. If the steps above do not resolve the issue, file a **support request** by navigating to [Power Platform Admin Center](https://admin.powerplatform.com) > **Help + support** > **New support request**.

+### The Remote Assist model-driven app failed to install because of missing dependencies

+This will occur if you try installing Remote Assist in an environment that is not **Enabled for Dynamics 365 apps**.
+Try installing the app in an environment where other Dynamics apps are available, such as Field Service or Sales, or create a new environment that is Enabled for Dynamics 365 apps.
+Learn more: [Create a new environment](./asset-capture-setup-environment.md#install-dynamics-365-remote-assist-model-driven-app)

 ### Not enough capacity to create environments